dotnet/coreclr/Documentation/design-docs/standalone-gc-loading.md

 Author: Sean Gillespie (@swgillespie) - 2017

-A standalone GC (or "local GC", as it is often called) initiaive has been in motion for the last few months and is nearing its end stages, where prototypes have been successfully completed and productization has begun.

 This document aims to provide a specification for how a standalone GC is to be loaded and what is to happen in the case of version mismatches.